-You'll be given models to guide the constructive feedback process, information on performance-gap analysis and you'll explore the interpersonal communications skills needed to underpin this process.
+Using models to guide the constructive feedback process and information on performance-gap analysis, you’ll explore the interpersonal communications skills needed to underpin this process.

-You'll come to understand the role and contribution of coaching and mentoring to individuals and your organisation and learn to use these skills in your management role.
+- discover the role and contribution of coaching and mentoring to individuals and your organisation

-You'll be given the theory and models that underpin coaching and mentoring, the opportunity to practise these skills and materials to support you in utilising these moving forward.
+- be given the theory and models that underpin coaching and mentoring

 How will I study?